François de La Rocque: Early life

-Croix de Feu and February 6, 1934 crisis
+Croix-de-Feu and 6 February 1934

 La Rocque came from the patriotic and social Catholic movement created by Félicité Robert de Lamennais in the late 19th century.
-He then joined the Croix de Feu in 1929, two years after it had been formed, and took it over in 1930.
-He quickly transformed the veterans' league; created a paramilitary organisation (les dispos, short for disponibles – availables); and formed a youth organization, the Sons and Daughters of the Croix de Feu (fils et filles de Croix de Feu).
+He then joined the Croix-de-Feu in 1929, two years after it had been formed, and took over it in 1930.
+He quickly transformed the veterans' league; created a paramilitary organisation (les dispos, short for disponibles – available); and formed a youth organization, the Sons and Daughters of the Croix-de-Feu (fils et filles de Croix-de-Feu).
 He also accepted anybody who accepted the league's ideology in the Volontaires nationaux group (National Volunteers).
 The Great Depression made La Rocque add to its nationalist ideology a social program of defense of the national economy against foreign competition, protection of the French workforce, lower taxes, fighting speculation and criticisms of the state's influence on the economy.
 That was overall a vague program, and La Rocque stopped short of giving it the clearly antirepublican and fascist aspect that some National Volunteers demanded of him.

-La Rocque concentrated on organizing military parades and was very proud of having taken over the Interior Ministry by two Croix de Feu columns on the eve of the February 6, 1934 riots.
-The Croix de Feu took part in the far-right demonstrations in Paris, with two groups, one on the rue de Bourgogne, the other near the Petit Palais.
+La Rocque concentrated on organizing military parades and was very proud of having taken over the Interior Ministry by two Croix-de-Feu columns on the eve of the 6 February 1934 riots.
+The Croix-de-Feu took part in the far-right demonstrations in Paris, with two groups, one on the rue de Bourgogne, the other near the Petit Palais.
 They were to converge on the Palais Bourbon, the seat of the National Assembly, but La Rocque ordered the disbandment of the demonstration around 8:45 p.m., when the other far-right leagues started rioting on Place de la Concorde in front of the Palais Bourbon.
-Only lieutenant-colonel de Puymaigre, a member of the Croix de Feu and also a Parisian municipal counsellor, attempted to force the police barrage.
+Only lieutenant-colonel de Puymaigre, a member of the Croix-de-Feu and also a Parisian municipal counsellor, attempted to force the police barrage.
 After the riots, the French far right and sections of the moderate right criticised him for not having attempted to overthrow the Third Republic.
 The journalist Alexander Werth argued: